vglvproc/ProcessExplorer/README.md

 # ProcessExplorer

 **ProcessExplorer** is a Linux-based command-line tool designed to explore various aspects of process behavior on a Linux system.
-While the project aims to eventually cover many facets of process functionality, including memory usage and other resource management details, it currently focuses on illustrating a few key process states: Running, Sleeping, and Zombie.
+While the project aims to eventually cover many facets of process functionality, including memory usage and other resource management details, it currently focuses on illustrating a few key process states: Running, Sleeping, Stopped and Zombie.
 These states are visualized using shell scripts and small C programs.

 ## Usage